 The first patent for a noise control system was granted in 1934.
 U.S. Patent 2,043,416 describes it as such: “According to the present invention the sound oscillations, which are to be silenced are taken in by a receiver and reproduced by a reproducing apparatus in the form of sounds having an opposite phase." – Basically, one sound cancels the other.

-Most standard communication headsets today still utilize this noise cancelling technology.
-The headsets use a combination of active and passive noise cancelling techniques.
+Most standard communication headsets today still utilize this noise-canceling technology.
+The headsets use a combination of active and passive noise-canceling techniques.
 Passive noise cancellation is using layers of sound-absorbing materials packed into the headset and surrounding the ear.
 Active noise cancellation attempts to erase lower-frequency sound waves by creating destructive interference.
-A microphone placed in the headset earpiece creates an inaudible sound wave that identical to the incoming sound wave, but 180 degrees out of phase.
+A microphone placed in the headset earpiece creates an inaudible sound wave that is identical to the incoming sound wave, but 180 degrees out of phase.
 When the two collide, they cancel each other out.

 At Sensear, we have raised the bar when it comes to hearing protection.
-Our revolutionary SENS™ Technology (Speech Enhancement, Noise Suppression) isolates and elevates speech above the background noise, while suppressing dangerous background noises to a safer level (82dB).
+Our revolutionary SENS® Technology (Speech Enhancement, Noise Suppression) isolates and elevates speech above the background noise while suppressing dangerous background noises to a safer level (82dB).

-With SENS™ Technology, the wearer receives three critical benefits - hearing protection, 360º situational awareness, and the ability to communicate effectively in a high noise situation.
+With SENS® Technology, the wearer receives three critical benefits - hearing protection, 360º situational awareness, and the ability to communicate effectively in a high noise situation.

 Further benefits include:

 - Face-to-Face, Two-Way Radio, and Bluetooth® Cell Phone communication

 - Enhances hearing for workers who have already suffered hearing loss, while still affording them protection